AimanIskndr/OSProject/README.md

 1. Are files in the container persistent.
 Why not?. ***(1 mark)***.

 __By default all files created inside a container are stored on a writable container layer.
 This means that: The data doesn't persist when that container no longer exists, and it can be difficult to get the data out of the container if another process needs it.
 Containers are designed to be stateless and ephemeral, and any changes made inside the container are lost when the container is removed.
-To make files persistent, you would typically use volumes to store data outside the container.__.
+To make files persistent, you would typically use volumes to store data outside the container.__

 2. Can we run two, or three instances of debian linux? . ***(1 mark)***

-__Yes, it is possible to run two or three instances of Debian Linux.__.
+__Yes, it is possible to run two or three instances of Debian Linux.__

 ## Running your own container with persistent storage